*Classes are subject to change

 Creative Entrepreneurship

-Understanding business models is hard, especially as an independent artist.
-If you are looking for a guide to developing a business plan, marketing materials, and more, this workshop is for you!
+marketing materials, and more, this workshop is for you!
 This workshop will give you access to a comprehensive business guide for artists that is easy to understand and update.

 Karen Hoyer

 Try out a few crazy dance steps and then learn a simple dance routine.
-Will you dance a little solo, do duo dance with comic interruptions, or can we improvise our own dance steps and string them into a group routine?
+Will you dance a little solo, do a duo dance with comic interruptions, or can we improvise our dance steps and string them into a group routine?
 Come and have fun with a dance teacher who doesn't know which one is her right foot!

 Mime: The Language of Clowns

-As a clown you need to use your whole body to communicate.
+As a clown, you need to use your whole body to communicate.
 Mime is the art of using movement to create physical characterizations, express emotion non-verbally, and tell a story without depending on words.
-For clowns, mime is a vital tool for making physical choices that will take us out of everyday life and into a clownesque world of play.
+For clowns, mime is a vital tool for making physical choices that will take us out of everyday life and into a clownesque world of play

-Candace Hudert
+Candace Hubert

 Character Development Lab

-The Clown Speaks – Vocal Techniques for Talking Clowns
+The Clown Speaks – Vocal Techniques for Talking Clowns (with Rick Hoops)

 Christopher Hudert